Mexico–Portugal relations: History

-The first official diplomatic contacts between Mexico and Portugal took place in 1843 in when ambassadors of both nations met in Washington, D.C.
+The first official diplomatic contacts between Mexico and Portugal took place in 1843 in when ambassadors of both nations met in Washington, D.C., United States.
 Diplomatic relations were not established officially until 20 October 1864 under the government of Emperor Maximilian I of Mexico.
+Portugal, however, broke diplomatic relations with Mexico in 1867 after the assassination of the Emperor.
+Relations were not reinstated until 1879.

 In 1884, Mexico opened its first diplomatic mission in Lisbon; however, the mission was closed in 1918 when Portugal refused to recognize the government of Mexican President Venustiano Carranza.
-Diplomatic relations were restored between the two nations in 1929.
+Diplomatic relations were restored once again between the two nations in 1929.
 In 1959, diplomatic missions were opened in Lisbon and in Mexico City, respectively, and were elevated to the level of embassies.

 In January 1990, President Carlos Salinas de Gortari became the first Mexican head of state to visit Portugal.
 In July 1991, Portuguese Prime Minister Aníbal Cavaco Silva and President Mario Soares visited the city of Guadalajara, Mexico to attend the first Ibero-American Summit.
 In October 2013, Portuguese Prime Minister Pedro Passos Coelho visited Mexico on an official state visit.
-The visit was to mark the beginning of 150 years of the establishment of diplomatic relations between the two nations.
 In June 2014, Mexican President Enrique Peña Nieto visited Portugal on a state visit to commemorate the 150 years of diplomatic relations between both nations.

 On 17 July 2017, Portuguese President Marcelo Rebelo de Sousa paid a state visit to Mexico and was received by President Enrique Peña Nieto.
 During the meeting, both Presidents agreed to boost Portuguese investment in Mexico and for Mexican companies to increase their presence and export products to Portugal.
 Both leaders also agreed to promote tourism and to encourage bilateral cooperation in science and technology.

+In February 2024, Mexico signed an agreement with Portugal, and in particular the Coimbra region in an effort to promote business opportunities and encouraging trade and investment between both nations.
+That same year, both nations celebrated 160 years of diplomatic relations.